 The Nylon lace and mesh from our Petal Play and Airplay collections are sourced from US based textile importers.

-The silks used in our Layla L’obatti for Between the Sheets collection are all sourced locally in New York.
-Finding local silk mills is not realistic, but the alternative to local sourcing directly from overseas suppliers.
+The silks used in our Layla L'obatti for Between the Sheets collection are all sourced locally in New York.
+Because finding local silk mills is not realistic, we chose the alternative of sourcing locally instead of from overseas suppliers.
 The New York City Garment Center hosts an enormous array of suppliers, the concentration of these resources in the Garment Center is critical to the development of new designers and supports the local garment industry.
-We choose to pay more to source our silk locally to support the Garment Center’s local businesses.
-An added benefit is that many of these fabrics are dyed/printed locally and can be picked up at a local shop and doesn’t have to be shipped multiple times.
+We choose to pay more to source our silk locally to support the Garment Center's local businesses.
+An added benefit is that many of these fabrics are dyed/printed locally and can be picked up at a local shop and doesn't have to be shipped multiple times.

-Our Venus in Play and Matchplay ranges use a Poly-rayon-spandex jersey knit, made from a blend of polyester and spandex (made from non-renewable sources) and rayon manufactured from a cellulose (renewable plant based) fiber.
+Our Venus in Play, Matchplay, Curtain Call, and Make a Pass ranges use a Poly-rayon-spandex jersey knit, made from a blend of polyester and spandex (made from non-renewable sources) and rayon manufactured from a cellulose (renewable plant based) fiber.

 Our Playdate group is made from a modal/silk blend.
 Modal is one of the softest fibers in the world, wicks away moisture, and doesn't pill.
 By pairing 85% sustainable modal with 15% silk this fabric is both sustainable and a dream to touch.

-Rayon is a cellulose (plant based) fiber that mimics the properties of cotton, but as with our choice of modal we chose a fabric that was non-viscose rayon.
-Polyester lends this fabric durability and ease of wash and wear due to the fibers wrinkle resistance.
+Rayon is made from a plant-based fiber that mimics the properties of cotton, similar to modal it is created from regenerated cellulose fibers.
+Polyester and spandex lend this fabric durability and ease of wash and wear due to the fibers wrinkle resistance.